Sage 300 Vendor Credit Terms

 Multiple Payment Schedule

-Multiple payment schedule is useful when payments to vendor are staggered over a period of time.
+Multiple payment schedule is useful when payments to a vendor are staggered over a period of time.

 In the above, the first payment, 60% of the invoice, is due 30 days from date of invoice.
 The balance of 40% is due 60 days from the date of invoice.